juju/docs/src/en/commands.md

    **Details:**

-   This command accesses all logged Juju activity on a per-model basis.
-By default, the model is the current model.
+   This command provides access to all logged Juju activity on a per-model basis.
+By default, the logs for the currently select model are shown.

-   A log line is written in this format:
+   Each log line is emitted in this format:

            <entity> <timestamp> <log-level> <module>:<line-no> <message>

    The "entity" is the source of the message: a machine or unit.
-Both are obtained in the output to `juju status`.
+The names for machines and units can be seen in the output of `juju status`.

    The '--include' and '--exclude' options filter by entity.
 A unit entity is identified by prefixing 'unit-' to its corresponding unit name and replacing the slash with a dash.
 A machine entity is identified by prefixing 'machine-' to its corresponding machine id.

-   The '--include-module' and '--exclude-module' options filter by (dotted) logging module name, which can be truncated.
+   The '--include-module' and '--exclude-module' options filter by (dotted) logging module name.
+The module name can be truncated such that all loggers with the prefix will match.

-   A combination of machine and unit filtering uses a logical OR whereas a combination of module and machine/unit filtering uses a logical AND.

-   Log levels are cumulative; each lower level (more verbose) contains the preceding higher level (less verbose).
+   The filtering options combine as follows:

+   * All --include options are logically ORed together.

+   * All --exclude options are logically ORed together.

+   * All --include-module options are logically ORed together.

+   * All --exclude-module options are logically ORed together.

+   * The combined --include, --exclude, --include-module and --exclude-module selections are logically ANDed to form the complete filter.

    **Examples:**

    Exclude all machine 0 messages; show a maximum of 100 lines; and continue to append filtered messages:

           juju debug-log --exclude machine-0 --lines 100